The Whole Town's Talking: Production

 The Whole Town's Talking – which had the working titles of "Jail Breaker" and "Passport to Fame" – was in production from October 24 to December 11, 1934.
 The film incorporated some footage originally shot for Columbia's 1931 film The Criminal Code.

 Columbia Pictures borrowed Edward G. Robinson for this film from Warner Bros. – Robinson heard about the transactions through gossip columnist Louella Parsons.
 At the time Robinson's career was somewhat moribund and the star was tired of playing only gangsters.
 He was initially opposed to the project but changed his mind after reading the script.
 In retrospect The Whole Town's Talking has been seen as a turning point for Robinson, reviving his cinematic fortunes.
-Along with 1933's The Little Giant and 1938's A Slight Case of Murder, it was one of the few comedies Robinson made.
+Along with 1933's The Little Giant, 1938's A Slight Case of Murder, 1940's Brother Orchid, and 1942's Larceny, Inc., it was one of the few comedies Robinson made.

 W.R.
 Burnett, who wrote the story that The Whole Town's Talking was based on, also wrote Little Caesar, which was the film that catapulted Robinson to stardom, and High Sierra, the film of which was a significant step for Humphrey Bogart in moving from playing gangsters to romantic lead.

-Response
+Reception

+Contemporary reviews were overwhelmingly positive.
+Critics generally emphasized the impressive dual performance from Edward G. Robinson as well as the trick photography from Joseph August.
+The Hollywood Reporter called it "one of Robinson's best screen performances," dubbing it a "riotous satire" with "topnotch" writing.
+American Cinematographer included the film in its Photography of the Month section, citing two reviews that emphasized August's work.

+Later reviewers have remained very kind to the film.
 Film critic and historian Jean Mitry said of the film that it is "...wonderfully cut and mounted, supercharged, taut like a spring, it is a work of total perfection in its genre."
 And Michael Costello of All Movie Guide wrote that "Ford directs and cuts the scenes with uncharacteristic rapidity, seeming to enjoy playing off the meek clerk against the anarchic gangster."
 On Rotten Tomatoes, the film has an aggregate score of 100% based on 13 critic reviews.